Welcome Message for Incoming 6th Graders

 Directions on how to register for courses through the online program:

-Incoming 6th grade Students (Incoming 6th grade online registration
+Incoming 6th grade Students (Online

-8th Grade Articulation Presentation - Elective and WL Course for 8th Grade
+8th Grade Articulation Presentation - Elective and WL Course for 8th Grade (will be updated on Feb 9th)

-7th Grade Articulation Presentation - Elective and WL Course for 7th Grade
+7th Grade Articulation Presentation - Elective and WL Course for 7th Grade (will be updated on Feb 9th)

 6th Grade Articulation Presentation - Elective and WL Course for 6th Grade